Enterprise Risk Management

-The Chief Finance and Risk Officer (“CFRO”) leads the Enterprise Risk Management process that will ensure a sound ERM framework is in place to effectively identify, monitor, assess and manage key business risks.
-The CRO spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentations, and communicates significant risk exposures, control issues, and risk management plans to the AURROC.
+The Chief Finance and Risk Officer (CFRO) leads the financial reporting, controllership and corporate forecasting functions guiding the Company to make sound business and financial decisions.
+He ensures a sound ERM framework is in place to effectively identify, monitor, assess, and manage key business risks, including sustainability and climate-related risks.
+He communicates significant risk exposures, control issues, and risk mitigation strategies to the AURROC.
 Under the risk and controls function, the CFRO is the steward of risk management, specifically those that have financial impact and affect company value.

 Risk Identification, Assessment, and Prioritization